 - Must be necessary and reasonable for the successful performance of the award and managed to minimize costs to the award

 - Allowable costs may include rental of facilities, speakers’ fees, costs of meals and refreshments, local transportation, and other items incidental to the conference

 - Refer to Code of Federal Regulations Part 200 and specifically, §200.432 Conferences for additional information

-- Access the Participant recruitment, retention, and engagement page to connect with support offices about budget needs for participant compensation and recruitment costs.
+To connect with support offices about budget needs for participant compensation and recruitment costs visit the Participant recruitment, retention, and engagement page.